leobeosab/GPMDP-VSCode-extension/README.md

+On backburner for now, feel free to submit some changes (more operating systems, music controls, etc)

 # GPMDP - VSCode - Status bar
 A small extension for VSCode that adds a status bar item for Google Play Music, it is required that the music be played through the [unofficial music player](https://github.com/leobeosab/GPMDP-VSCode-extension)